-Ft Lauderdale mayor faces backlash for calling Pride incident 'terrorist' before facts available
+Fort Lauderdale mayor faces backlash for calling Pride crash a 'terrorist incident' with few facts available

 The driver and the victims were reportedly part of the Fort Lauderdale Gay Men's Chorus family

-Note: This post has been updated with additional comment from Trantalis.